Mutations and short geodesics in hyperbolic 3-manifolds: Monotonicity of the Mass ratio for least area disks in

 A few comments about the above definition.
 First, $4\pi\sinh^{2}(\frac{r}{2})$ is the area of a totally geodesic disk of radius $r$ in $\mathbb{H}^{n}$.
 Also, for smoothly immersed surfaces, $\Theta (D,a) \geq 1$ at any point $a \in D$.
 For an embedded surface we actually have $\Theta (D,a) = 1$.
 If $D$ is not embedded at a point $a \in D$, then restricting to a subset of $D'$ of $D$ so that $D' \cap B(a,r)$ is an embedding only decreases the numerator of the mass ratio.
 See \cite[Chapter 2]{Mo} for more on densities.

 The monotonicity of the mass ratio was proved in the case for Euclidean geometry by Federer \cite{Fe} and a proof can also be found in Morgan \cite[Theorem $9.3$]{Mo}.
 Here, we obtain a similar result in $\mathbb{H}^{3}$ by using the same techniques as the proof given in Morgan.
+Also, this result is proved in greater generality in \cite[Section 2]{An}.

 \begin{thm} Let $D$ be a least area disk in $\mathbb{H}^{3}$.
 Let $a \in \mathring D \subset \mathbb{H}^{3}$.
 Then for $0 < r< d(a, \partial D)$, the mass ratio $\Theta (D, a, r)$ is a monotonically increasing function of $r$. \end{thm}